 Pay the application fee.

 - Some academic programs will pay the application fee for their applicants.
-Check with the graduate program to determine how much your application fee will cost.
+Check the graduate academic program’s website to determine how much your application fee will cost.

-Complete and submit the application
+Complete and submit the application.

-- We will evaluate your file only after we receive all required fees and documents, including transcripts.
+- We will evaluate your file only after we receive all required fees and documents including transcripts.

 Office of Admissions, Graduate Admissions Division

-The University of Utah
+University of Utah

-201 S 1460 E
+201 South 1460 East

-Room 250 S SSB
+Room 250S, SSB